core-wg/oscore/draft-ietf-core-object-security.md

 The maximum sender sequence number is dependent on the AEAD algorithm.
 The maximum sender sequence number is 2^40 - 1, or any algorithm specific lower limit, after which a new security context must be generated.
 The mechanism to build the nonce ({{nonce}}) assumes that the nonce is at least 56 bits, and the Partial IV is at most 40 bits.
 The mandatory-to-implement AEAD algorithm AES-CCM-16-64-128 is selected for compatibility with CCM*.

 In order to prevent cryptanalysis when the same plaintext is repeatedly encrypted by many different users with distinct keys, the nonce is formed by mixing the sequence number with a secret per-context initialization vector (Common IV) derived along with the keys (see Section 3.1 of {{RFC8152}}), and by using a Master Salt in the key derivation (see {{MF00}} for an overview).
 The Master Secret, Sender Key, Recipient Key, and Common IV must be secret, the rest of the parameters may be public.
-The Master Secret must be uniformly random.
+The Master Secret must have good randomness {{master-secret}}).

 ## Message Segmentation